buttonpushertv/buttonpusherTTRPG/JSON Importing How To.md

 > As of Wyrmling Edition v0.3, the current process for dealing with duplicate names is this:
 > 1. We are going to create a folder hierarchy of subfolders for each State with their Provinces inside those State subfolders, and then the individual Burgs inside their respective Province subfolders.
 > 2. All of this can be created during the import process and is coded into the Handlebar Templates and the Helpers.
 > 3. We will be using an advanced method in the JSON/CSV Importer setting `Field to use as Note Name`.
-We will be using a combination on extracting data from fields and the limited JavaScript capabilities (added in release 0.35.0).
+We will be using a combination of extracting data from fields and the limited JavaScript capabilities (added in release 0.35.0).
 > 4. Follow the instructions down below for each of the passes to set up the naming scheme properly.
 > 5. As a back up, you can check the box for the JSON/CSV Importer setting to "Add suffix on duplicate Note Names," as a precaution.
 It will append a numeral after any names that show up duplicated, but I think that should be a rare occurrence with the way we're doing the naming now.